ccoenraets/salesforce-developer-advanced/Using-the-Salesforce1-Platform-APIs.md

     node server
     ```

-## Step 4: Authenticate with Salesforce using OAuth
+## Step 4: Implement Salesforce Authentication using OAuth

 1. Using your favorite code editor, open **index.html** in **salesforce-developer-advanced**

-1. In the last script block (right after the ** Initialize forcejs here** comment), initialize the force js library and initiate the login process:
+1. In the last script block (right after the **Initialize forcejs here** comment), initialize the forcejs library and initiate the login process:

     ```
     force.init({